10 Tips For Moving To London: Your Essential 2026 Guide

 • Proof of identification and residency status

-• Employment verification such as contracts or pay slips
+• Employment verification (contract or payslips)

 • References from previous landlords

-• Deposit funds for rent
+• Deposit funds and first rent payment details

 • Guarantor information if required